woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 watch the mind
 ```

 And then one day the final, the ultimate happens.
 The tapes are all gone, they are simply there no more.
 And we’re there no more either.
 All desires, all goals, all clingings, all programs are absent, extinguished.
-There is no past and no future anymore, there is only the moment. **The ego’s smoky candle flame has gone out, but now the sun lights up the sky.We are dead, we are gone, but now God is alIive.** While we were, God was not.
+There is no past and no future anymore, there is only the moment. <font color=red>**The ego’s smoky candle flame has gone out, but now the sun lights up the sky.We are dead, we are gone, but now God is alIive.**</font> While we were, God was not.
 Now that we are not, God is.
 Existence Itself now dances through the form where we used to be.
 The inner Melody just moves through us.

-This is nirvana, the final enlightenment.
-And “nirvana”is such a beautiful word, for it means “no burning.”
+<font color=red>This is nirvana, the final enlightenment.</font> And “nirvana”is such a beautiful word, for it means “no burning.”
 There’s nolonger the burning of desire, of striving and clutching.
 And in the absence of that, in that utter emptiness there’s a quiet bliss that’s beyond happiness, beyond excitement, beyond the thrill of any kind of experience.
 The bliss of Existence Itself.
 Now It moves, It controls.
 As Jesus said: “Thy will be done.”